4lifdaniel/ambanksei/01_front_end/day08/student_notes/README.md

 #### States and Fates

 Promises have three mutually exclusive potential states:

 `Fulfilled`: The action relating to the promise succeeded.

 `Rejected`: The action relating to the promise failed.

 `Pending`: Hasn't fulfilled or rejected yet.

 We say that a promise is `settled` if it isn't pending

 ##### Some Terminology

-Executor: A function that contains the producing code
+Executor: A function that contains the producing code.

-Fulfilled: Succeeded
+Fulfilled: Succeeded.

-Rejected: Failed
+Rejected: Failed.

-Pending: Waiting
+Pending: Waiting.

-Settled: Not pending
+Settled: Not pending.

-Resolved: Finished
+Resolved: Finished.

-Unresolved: If trying to resolve or reject will make an impact
+Unresolved: If trying to resolve or reject will make an impact.

-Thenable: A piece of data that is promise-like (it has a .then method)
+Thenable: A piece of data that is promise-like (it has a `.then` method).

 #### To create a promise: